The Data Center Rundown

 Read at Data Center Knowledge→

-Supermicro's new Silicon Valley campus signifies the industrialization of AI infrastructure, moving beyond traditional server manufacturing towards large-scale deployments that emphasize rack integration, liquid cooling, supply chain management, and rapid operational execution.
+Supermicro's new Silicon Valley campus demonstrates the industrialization of AI infrastructure, shifting beyond server manufacturing to an operational model focused on rack integration, liquid cooling, supply chain management, and rapid deployment.

 Read at Data Center Frontier →